latte-central/cantor/README.md

-# cantor-bernstein
+# cantor

-A proof of the Cantor-Bernstein(-Schroeder) theorem in LaTTe
+A tribute to Georg Cantor with the LaTTe prover